skupperproject/refdog/input/commands.md

 A [connector][connector] binds local servers to listeners in remote sites.

-Each namespace can contain multiple connector definitions.
+Each site can have multiple connector definitions.

 [connector]: concepts.html#connector